HACKappatoi/HACKappatoi.github.io/_posts/intergalactic recovery/2022-05-15-Intergalactic-Recovery.md

 ![](/assets/posts_images/intergalactic_recovery/disk3.png)

-Now we can try to recovery the date inside disk3 by xoring disk1 and disk2 images.
+Now we can try to recovery the data inside disk3 by xoring disk1 and disk2 images.

 ![](/assets/posts_images/intergalactic_recovery/XorFiles.png)

-With the obtained disk we have to reconstruct the raid 5 array. we can do this boy mounting the 3 disks using losetup usign looback interfaces.
+With the obtained disk we have to reconstruct the raid 5 array. we can do this by mounting the 3 disks using losetup usign looback interfaces.

 ```
 losetup /dev/loop1 disk1.img